 No one eats baked strawberries, right?
 Yet, they are so delicious.
-Try it immediately.
 I recommend 1 punnet of strawberries for every four to six people, depending on whether you want a lot of strawberries, or are happy to use it in a sauce like manner, drizzling it over whatever is on hand.
+It is especially good with the very best icecream.

 This recipe is perfect for the end of season strawberries that perhaps are not as perfect as the mid summer ones.